MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/exchange-online-powershell-v2.md

 ### Troubleshoot installing the EXO V2 module

-- If you receive the following error:
+- You receive the following error:

   > The specified module 'ExchangeOnlineManagement' with PowerShellGetFormatVersion '\<version\>' is not supported by the current version of PowerShellGet.
 Get the latest version of the PowerShellGet module to install this module, 'ExchangeOnlineManagement'.